operator-framework/operator-sdk/doc/sdk-cli-reference.md

 The operator-sdk build command compiles the code and builds the executables.
 After build completes, the image is built locally in docker.
 Then it needs to be pushed to a remote registry.

-If `--enable-tests` is set, the build command will also build the testing binary and add it to the docker image.
+If `--enable-tests` is set, the build command will also build the testing binary, add it to the docker image, and generate a `deploy/test-pod.yaml` file that allows a user to run the tests as a pod on a cluster.

 ### Example: